Consistency of the plug-in functional predictor of the Ornstein-Uhlenbeck process in Hilbert and Banach spaces: Simulations

-The strong-consistency of the MLE of $\theta $ and of the autocorrelation operator of the O.U. process, in Banach and Hilbert spaces, has been first illustrated.
+The strong--consistency of the MLE of $\theta $ and of the autocorrelation operator of the O.U. process, in Banach and Hilbert spaces, has been first illustrated.
 The almost surely rate of convergence to zero is shown as well.
-The numerical results on the consistency of the associated ARH(1) and ARB(1) plug-in predictors then follow, from the computation of the corresponding empirical probabilities for the derived upper bounds.
-Note that the numerical results displayed in Section \ref{sec:9} are obtained under generation of sample sizes ranging from $12000$ up to a million of time instants, considering $1000$ repetitions for each one of such sample sizes.
+The numerical results on the consistency of the associated ARH(1) and ARB(1) plug--in predictors then follow, from the computation of the corresponding empirical probabilities for the derived upper bounds.
+Note that the numerical results displayed in Appendix \ref{A2:sec:9} are obtained under generation of sample sizes ranging from $12000$ up to a million of time instants, considering $1000$ repetitions for each one of such sample sizes.
 In all these simulations performed, the discretization step size considered has been $\Delta t=0.02.$